olivierhagolle/Sentinel-download/README.md

-# S2-download
+# Sentinel-download
 ### Description
-Tool to download Sentinel-2 L1C data from ESA (through wget) (http://olivierhagolle.github.io/Sentinel-2-download)
+Tool to download Sentinel data from ESA (through wget) (http://olivierhagolle.github.io/Sentinel-2-download)

 This module searches the ESA apihub catalog and downloads the products which fit the criteria defined in the command line.